LIKE ANY ADDICTION, COMFORT REQUIRES PAIN TO BREAK

 Without pain, you will never understand that pushing yourself through something like taking cold showers for a month leads to a state where cold feels comfortable, even pleasurable.
 (This is not personal example, but from an acquaintance!)

 When you push yourself out of comfort, you become stronger than ever.
 Every morning you feel like you’ve had a double dose of dopamine and adrenaline.
-You are energize and motivated for whatever the days throws you.
+You are energized and motivated for whatever the days throws you.

 Without discomfort, you will never understand that forcing yourself out of bed at 5.30am on a the chilly morning eventually leads to a new-found zest for life.

 A point where you wake up naturally at 5.29am and turn off the alarm before it starts, feeling fresh and rested.

 It is a tremendous state of satisfaction knowing you’re ahead of the game before most people even open their eyes.
 You’re getting stuff done while everybody sleeps.
 You’re going to bed and resting while others sit up late, mindlessly scrolling on their iPhones or watching Netflix.

 BENEFITS OF DISCOMFORT